 What exactly is Milkweed Herbarium?
 It is a home-based business built on knowledge and medicine.
 Educational offerings range from single evening classes to nature walks and multi-week intensives.
-My select apothecary includes punk rock-inspired and custom tea blends, as well as custom flower essences.
-These items can be picked up by appointment, or during class by registered students.
-For details and requests, email firstname.lastname@example.org
+My select apothecary includes punk rock-inspired and custom tea blends, as well as handcrafted flower essences.
+These items can be shipped within the U.S., or picked up by appointment or during class by registered students.
+For details and requests, email email@example.com

 PS: If you’re asking yourself, “What is a milkweed and why are you obsessed with it?”

 I’m glad you asked!
 Milkweed is indeed very near and dear to my heart.
 I wrote a whole blog post to give you an idea; check it out here!

 PPS: If you’re asking yourself, “What is an herbarium and why do you use that term?”

 An herbarium is a collection of preserved plants and data used for botanical study.
 Generally an herbarium would be housed within a room or building – they are often located within universities or botanic gardens.
 However, making the study and use of plants accessible and relevant to others is precisely what I’m passionate about.
 I aim to bring the concept of the herbarium to life within local communities <3